royzah/royzah/README.md

      \                /
       '.            .'
         '-.........-'

+   🦀 Rust Edition 🦀
+   Now with 40% more
+   memory safety!
 ```

-_You're awesome for reading this far!_
+_You're awesome for reading this far!
+May your code compile on the first try (it won't)._

 </details>